High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

 \subsection{Numerical Examples for Deterministic Hyperbolic Conservation Laws}

-In this section, we apply the studied YM and collocation schemes to several numerical examples of deterministic hyperbolic conservation laws, including conservation laws with discontinuous fluxes, the pressureless gas dynamics system, and the Burgers equation with non-atomic support.
-The YM formulation enables the use of different objectives in the reconstruction step.
-For conservation laws with discontinuous coefficients, the particular choice of entropy determines the selection of different solutions.
+In this section, we apply the studied Young-measure and collocation schemes to several numerical examples of deterministic hyperbolic conservation laws, including conservation laws with discontinuous fluxes, the pressureless gas dynamics system, and the Burgers equation with non-atomic support.
+The Young-measure formulation enables the use of different objectives in the reconstruction step.
+For conservation laws with discontinuous coefficients, the particular choice of entropy may affect the selected numerical approximation.